markjjo/OfficeDocs-Support/Microsoft365/compliance/ediscovery/cannot-run-ediscovery-search-cloud-mailbox.md

 ---
-title: Can't run In-Place eDiscovery search for Exchange Online mailbox in Exchange Server 2019 or 2016 by using EAC
+title: You can't run In-Place eDiscovery search for Exchange Online mailbox in Exchange Server 2019 or 2016 by using EAC
 description: When run In-Place eDiscovery search for Exchange Online mailbox in the on-premises server, it fails and you may receive an error message.
 author: MaryQiu1987
 ms.author: akashb